brundonsmith/sovereignty/README.md

 ## Roadmap
 #### In progress/planned
-- Audio support
 - `.obj` file import
-- Post-processing effects
-- Gamepad support
+- Post-processing effect support
 - VR support
+- Audio support
+- Networking support
 - Unified Vector and Quaternion strategy (threejs and cannonjs have their own implementations of each...)
 - Making standalone builds (they can currently be built but I can't get them to run yet without crashing)
 - Documentation, especially for configuration-object data structures
 - Full exported TypeScript types for exported classes
-- Networking features

 #### Moonshot features
 - Full editor UI, likely written in React